Homemade apple zucchini muffins or bread is a great mix with fresh fruit and vegetables inside. A sweet baked good for breakfast or dessert.

 Looking for more goodies to eat in the morning?
 We have lots of ideas but will share similar ones to this below here:

-- Our zucchini pumpkin muffins are the bomb in the Fall and all year long.
+- Our zucchini pumpkin muffins and zucchini carrot muffins are the bomb in the Fall and all year long.

 - Banana zucchini muffins are great if you have overripe fruit on hand and don’t want to throw them out.

 - Combine two again with this apple carrot muffin recipe here.